allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 Finally, we sped up our application from more than 2.5 seconds to less than 250 milliseconds for longest request.
 These times occur just in our use case.
-We are confident that for a larger number of writes or longer eviction period, the access to standard cache can take much more time, but with BigCache it can stay on milliseconds level, because the root of long GC pauses was eliminated.
+We are confident that for a larger number of writes or longer eviction period, access to standard cache can take much more time, but with BigCache it can stay on milliseconds level, because the root of long GC pauses was eliminated.

-The chart below presents a comparision of response times before and after optimizations of our service.
+The chart below presents a comparison of response times before and after optimizations of our service.
 During the test we were sending 10k rps, from which 5k were writes and another 5k were reads.
 Eviction time was set to 10 minutes.
 The test was 35 minutes long.